 Trade Wars Could Be What The Housing Market Needs To Heat Up

-As a stock market investor, I’m disappointed in the new tariffs President Trump has imposed—10% on imports from China and 25% on imports from Mexico and Canada, including a 10% duty on Canadian energy imports (oil, natural gas, electricity).
-If these tariffs persist all year without resolution, corporate earnings could take a 2%-3% hit, which means a similar drop in the S&P 500 or more wouldn’t be surprising.
+As a stock market investor and consumer, I’m disappointed in the new tariffs President Trump has imposed—10% on imports from China and 25% on imports from Mexico and Canada, including a 10% duty on Canadian energy imports (oil, natural gas, electricity).
+If trade wars persist all year without resolution, corporate earnings could take a 2%-3% hit, which means a similar drop in the S&P 500 or more wouldn’t be surprising.

 As expected, the retaliations came fast.
 Canada’s soon-to-be-gone Prime Minister Trudeau hit back with matching 25% tariffs on $155 billion worth of U.S. imports, targeting alcohol and fruit, which could significantly impact major U.S. exporters.